filecoin-project/filecoin-docs/docs/mine/lotus/sector-pledging.md

 ## Upgrading pledged sectors

-The pledge period for the sector is 6 months.
+The pledge period for the sector is around 6-18 months.
 The _upgrading_ process allows however to recover pledged sectors for re-use much more quickly.
 The following command marks a sector for _upgrade_:

 ```sh
 lotus-miner sectors mark-for-upgrade <sector number>